Important information about SSL and steps to edit SSL settings to meet your security needs.

 - It can take up to 72 hours for the update to complete.
 For third-party domains that aren't connected yet, it may take a bit longer.

-- While the certificate is processing, you may see an error message with a red ! in your domain settings.
+- While the certificate is processing, you may find an error message in your domain settings.
 This is normal.
-If it's been more than 72 hours and you refreshed the page, follow these troubleshooting steps.
+If it's been more than 72 hours, follow these troubleshooting steps.

 SSL settings explained

 Secure (Preferred) is the default setting that most sites need, along with HSTS enabled.
 Some domain providers and TLDs require it.

 - Visitors are always redirected to HTTPS after the certificate is issued, even if they entered HTTP in their browser.